Skip to main content

 • Rising 9th graders are welcome to sign up for either the middle school or high school camps, whichever are most appealing to you!

-• Can rising 6th graders sign up for middle school camps?
+• Should rising 6th graders sign up for elementary or middle school camps?

 • Does Trilith Institute have any offerings for me if I’m too old to attend these camps?